madchap/pres/PITCHME.md

 - Always-on "Designated ops" in "solutions" team |
 - Still in the early days of rolling out DevSecOps |

 ---
 <span style="color:gray">Will your DevOps team embrace security?</span>
-* You've been telling your teams to endorse [more] responsibilities.
-* You've been telling your developers to build & run
-  * ... and be on-call.
-* You've been telling your Ops guys to get curious about the software they're running
+* You've been telling your teams...
+  * Build & run!
+  * You own it, you're responsible for it!
+  * You're on-call!

 Now, you're going to tell them to do security too.

---> Without the right people, you're doomed to fail.
+--> You *need* the right people.

 ---
 <span style="color:gray">A few challenges</span>

 +++

 <span style="color:gray">Security design</span>
 * Code over documentation
-  * hence over security design documentation
+  * Hence over security design documentation -- likely no documentation
 * The fast iterations prohibits it

 +++

-* How much to invest in security if following a lean approach?
+How effort in security, to possibly just throw things away?

+Note:
+When doing MVP

++++

-* Understanding the hidden complexity of micro-services, containers and the like
+Does everyone understand the complexity of micro-services, containers and the like?

+Note:
+* Vuln in containers
+* or in underlying stacks used
+* Secrets

++++

+How do you handle change?

+Note:
-* Change control - Many small automated deployments Vs few big controlled ones
+Many small automated deployments Vs few big controlled ones

++++

-* Sepration of Duties
+Separation of Duties

 ---